DBraun/TD-JUCE/README.md

 ## Roadmap

-* Fix the CMake build order issue.
+* Fix the CMake build order issue
-* Make it possible to build in debug mode.
+* Make it possible to build in debug mode
-* Use this repo to build simultaneously multiple TouchDesigner DLLs: VST effect, VST instrument etc.
+* Add new plugin for VST effect
+* Add new plugin for VST instrument
-* Mac OSX support.
+* Mac OSX support
-* Add continuous integration testing.
+* Add continuous integration testing